catppuccin/cursors/README.md

     - for all users to: `/usr/share/icons/`

 &nbsp;
-3. Choose theme in the Settings.
+3. Choose theme in the Settings

 ## Manual build from scratch